loiseaujc/Template-Scientific-Paper/manuscript/cover letter/README.md

-# README
+# Cover Letter

-This is blank template for writing a scientific paper using LaTeX.
+This folder contains a simple template for the cover letter.